 “Love and Mercy” Trailer, c/o Love and Mercy site and photos © Lionsgate and Roadside Attractions.

-My first post or the one with the most unimaginative title ever is not about me, primarily because I’m not a me, me, me sort of person and secondly, I want to tell you about a really good film I saw before I forget how brilliant it was.
-Love & Mercy (2014) was recommended to me by my Darlin’ Husband, he said it was a “weeper” – as I have the tendency to cry at movies.
+My first post or the one with the most unimaginative title ever is not about me.
+Primarily because I’m not a me, me, me sort of person.
+Secondly, I want to tell you about a really good film I saw before I forget how brilliant it was.
+Love & Mercy (2014) was recommended to me by my Darlin’ Husband.
+He said it was a “weeper” – as I have the tendency to cry at movies.
 But I stress only at totally uncontrived or unexpected moments when it comes to romance.

 Melinda was seen as a caring and gutsy woman.
-She fought for Wilson’s cause and she helped Wilson find himself and ultimately his confidence to believe his life would improve.
+She fought for Wilson’s cause and she helped Wilson find himself and ultimately his confidence.
+This in believing his life would improve for the better.
 Paul Giamatti was totally convincing as Landy.
 I have nothing but praise for this film and would add it easily to my ever-expanding list of favourite films.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 /10